In the fast-paced world of project management, staying organized, efficient, and on track is paramount to achieving success.

 Conversely, it also shows that no team member will lack the resources to do the project.

 Project management software or programs are extremely developed today, which the teams work on.

 What makes Gantt Chart software best suit the manager who prefers to plan the project individually without sharing the plan with others?

 Image Source: DPM

-Then, the manager further shares the project to different and dedicated individuals from the team.
+Then, the manager further shares the project with different and dedicated individuals from the team.

-Desktop Gantt chart software allows one local version per user license just like any other projects run on Word or Excel.
+Desktop Gantt chart software allows one local version per user license, just like any other project run on Word or Excel.

-Sharing the large Gantt chart without any kind of enterprise integration of sharing hubs such as Sharepoint can be really difficult.
+Sharing the large Gantt chart without any enterprise integration of sharing hubs such as Sharepoint can be really difficult.

 Even with using Sharepoint, the people to whom you are sharing the file will need a desktop license of the planning software to access it.
 This can further increase the cost for sure.